Georgy Girl: Plot

-Her flatmate is the beautiful Meredith, who is a violinist in an orchestra.
-While she is out on dates with other men, Georgy entertains her boyfriend Jos Jones, on whom she has developed a crush.
+Georgy's flatmate, the beautiful Meredith, is a violinist in an orchestra.
+While Meredith is out on dates with other men, Georgy entertains Meredith's boyfriend, Jos Jones, on whom Georgy has developed a crush.
 When Meredith discovers that she is pregnant by Jos, they decide to get married, even though she tells him that she has previously aborted two of his children and only wants to marry because she is "bored".
-After the wedding, Jos moves in with Meredith and Georgy, becomes disillusioned with Meredith, and finds himself attracted to Georgy.
-Meanwhile, although she uses Leamington's interest in her to convince him to buy several expensive items for the baby, and Ellen dies suddenly, Georgy does not sign Leamington's contract.
+After the wedding, Jos moves in with Meredith and Georgy, becomes disillusioned with Meredith, and finds himself attracted to the good-natured Georgy.
+Meanwhile, although Georgy uses Leamington's interest in her to convince him to buy several expensive items for the baby, and Ellen dies suddenly, Georgy does not sign Leamington's contract.

-In the midst of an argument with Meredith over her cavalier attitude to her pregnancy, Jos kisses Georgy and tells her that he loves her.
+In the midst of an argument with Meredith over her cavalier attitude to her pregnancy, Jos kisses Georgy and declares that he loves her.
 Georgy flees the apartment, and Jos follows her into the streets of London, shouting his love for her.
 The two return to the flat, where they have sex, after which Peggy, a neighbour, tells Jos that Meredith has gone into labour, and he and Georgy go to the hospital.
 Although Georgy feels guilty, she continues her affair with Jos while Meredith is in the hospital.
-Meredith has no interest in her daughter, Sara, and has tired of Jos so she announces that she plans to put the child up for adoption.
-When Georgy sees Sara, she is smitten.
+Having no interest in her daughter, Sara, and tired of Jos, Meredith announces that she plans to put the baby up for adoption.
+When Georgy sees Sara, she is smitten, and Meredith says that Georgy can keep the baby "gratis" before taking off with a boyfriend.

 Georgy and Jos bring Sara back to the flat.
-It quickly becomes clear that Georgy cares more for the baby than for Jos, and their relationship ends when Jos tires of a father's responsibilities and abandons Georgy and his baby.
+It quickly becomes clear that Georgy cares more for the baby than for Jos; their relationship ends when Jos tires of a father's responsibilities, abandoning Georgy and his baby.
 Now that Georgy is the sole caregiver of a child to whom she has no blood ties, Social Services wish to remove Sara from her care.

 Leamington has been following the developments in Georgy's life.
-When he mentions modifying his contract to accommodate the recent changes, Georgy, seeing an opportunity to keep Sara, gets him to propose marriage.
-As the newlyweds are chauffeured away from the church on their wedding day, Georgy ignores Leamington, devoting all of her attention to Sara.
+When he suggests modifying his contract to accommodate recent changes, Georgy seizes the opportunity to keep Sara and get him to propose marriage.
+As the newlyweds are chauffeured from the church on their wedding day, Georgy ignores Leamington, devoting all her attention to Sara.